sf-wdi-44/schedule/homework.md

 # Week 3: Full-Stack JavaScript

 ## Thurs, March 29
-- Create a Github repo or a REPL.it link to store the following whiteboarding questions
+- Create a Github repo or REPL.it link to code the following functions. *Submit repo or REPL.it link in Project Submission Doc, under Whiteboarding Practice I*
-	- Write a function called `namesOverFiveChars` that takes in an array of objects like `[{name: 'Tina'}, {name: 'Christine'}, {name: 'Terry'}]` and outputs just the objects with names over 5 characters like `[{name: 'Christine'}]` (think of `.filter()`!)
+	- Function called `namesOverFiveChars` that takes in an array of objects like `[{name: 'Tina'}, {name: 'Christine'}, {name: 'Terry'}]` and outputs just the objects with names over 5 characters like `[{name: 'Christine'}]` (think of `.filter()`!)
-	- Write a function called `nameLengths` that takes in an array of objects like `[{name: 'Tina'}, {name: 'Christine'}, {name: 'Terry'}]` and outputs an array of name lengths like `[4, 9, 5]` (think of `.map()`!)
+	- Function called `nameLengths` that takes in an array of objects like `[{name: 'Tina'}, {name: 'Christine'}, {name: 'Terry'}]` and outputs an array of name lengths like `[4, 9, 5]` (think of `.map()`!)
-	- Write a function called `getMostFrequentLetter` that takes in a word and finds the most frequently used letter – don't worry about ties (hmm, deja vu..)
+	- Function called `getMostFrequentLetter` that takes in a word and finds the most frequently used letter – don't worry about ties (hmm, deja vu..)
-	- Write a function called `countVowels` that takes in a word and counts how many vowels there are in that word (more deja vu..)
+	- Function called `countVowels` that takes in a word and counts how many vowels there are in that word (more deja vu..)
-	- Write a function called `getMostFrequentVowel` that takes in a word and finds the most frequently used vowel – don't worry about ties
+	- Function called `getMostFrequentVowel` that takes in a word and finds the most frequently used vowel – don't worry about ties

 Some boilerplate for you to use:
 ```js